Zenock

+In the Book of Mormon, Zenock (/ˈziːnək/) is a prophet who predates the events of the book's main plot and whose prophecies and statements are recorded upon brass plates possessed by the Nephites.
+Nephite prophets quote or paraphrase Zenock several times in the course of the narrative.

 In the earliest manuscripts of the Book of Mormon, the intended spelling of Zenock was Zenoch, resembling the biblical Enoch.
 Oliver Cowdery, who transcribed part of the Book of Mormon, misspelled the name when he copied the text to a printer's manuscript, and that spelling has carried over to almost all published editions of the Book of Mormon.

 Background

-According to Joseph Smith, he translated an ancient record on gold plates, doing so by miraculous power given by God and dictating it to scribes who wrote it down in an intermittent process Smith performed from 1829 to 1830.
+Joseph Smith, founder of the Latter Day Saint movement, believed and taught that he translated an ancient record on metal plates via miraculous power given by God; Smith dictated to friends who wrote his words down in an intermittent process from 1829 to 1830.
 The resulting text was published in 1830 as the Book of Mormon, and it is the primary religious text of the Latter Day Saint movement.

-In the book's narrative, God prophetically guides a man named Lehi, along with his family, to leave Jerusalem in approximately 600 BCE in order to avoid the Babylonian captivity.
-God guides this family to the Americas where they establish a society and live as what Terryl Givens calls "pre-Christian Christians" which eventually splits into two peoples, Nephites and Lamanites.
-The majority of the book is framed as the retrospective work of its narrators, including Nephi and Mormon, who self-reflexively describe their own creation of the text as a record scribed onto metal plates preserved by their peoples.
-Within the book's narrative, these plates are modeled on the brass plates, a metallic set of records written in Egyptian which Lehi's family bring with them from Jerusalem to the Americas.
+In the book's narrative, God tells a man named Lehi, along with his family, to leave Jerusalem to avoid the Babylonian captivity.
+The family goes to the Americas where they establish a society and live as what Terryl Givens calls "pre-Christian Christians" which eventually splits into two peoples, Nephites and Lamanites.
+The majority of the book is framed as the retrospective work of its narrators, including Nephi and Mormon, who self-reflexively describe their own creation of the text as a record etched onto metal plates.
+The plates of the framing narrative are modeled on brass plates that Lehi's family bring with them from Jerusalem.
 The Book of Mormon describes the brass plates as containing "a record of the Jews", "the law", and scriptures.

-Narrative
+Synopsis

-Within the Book of Mormon's overall narrative and sometime prior to the chronological beginning of its main plot, Zenock was an extrabiblical prophet who lived in the Old World at some unidentified time after the "days of Abraham".
-In the Book of Mormon narrative Nephi quotes Zenock, along with another extrabiblical prophet Zenos, while transcribing prophetic writings onto the small plates of Nephi.
-It is implied that the brass plates are the source for material which the Book of Mormon attributes to named extrabiblical prophets, including Zenock.
-While narrating, Mormon calls the Nephites and Lamanites a "remnant of their seed", their being Zenock and Zenos, implying that Zenock is an ancestor of the Nephites and shares their described descent from the biblical Joseph.
+Zenock is described as a prophet who lived in the Old World some time after the "days of Abraham".
+Nephi quotes Zenock, along with Zenos, while enscribing the small plates of Nephi.

-Zenock taught about Jesus being the son of God who would "be lifted up" and die as part of performing the Christian atonement.
-He also taught that God was merciful to people because of Jesus.
-According to John L. Clark, Zenock's prophecies about the Messiah are "clear" but "much less specific" than Christological prophecies set during the Book of Mormon's main plot, such as from Lehi and Nephi.
+The Book of Mormon narrates that Zenock taught that Jesus would be the Son of God, and would die as part of the Christian atonement.
+Zenock is described as having taught that God was merciful to people because of this.
+Zenock's prophecies are vaguer than the other Christological prophecies set during the Book of Mormon's main plot, such as those made by Lehi and Nephi.
 Because of Zenock's teachings, the people he taught persecuted him, banished him, and stoned him to death.